 The Harmony Singers are available to perform for your civic, social, church or business group.
 Also, new members are always welcome to join and share in the fun!

-Ms. Pratt earned a Bachelors of Music Education degree from the Wheaton College Conservatory of Music in Wheaton, Ill. where she was appointed student conductor of her college choir.
+Ms. Pratt earned a Bachelor of Music Education degree from the Wheaton College Conservatory of Music in Wheaton, Ill., where she was appointed student conductor of her college choir and also took some summer courses in Show Choir at Penn State.
 After teaching public school music for a short time, she received a Masters of Music degree in Voice Performance from Duquesne University.

-Having been under contract with the Pittsburgh Opera Chorus since 1980, she was most recently seen on the stage at the Benedum Center in the Opera’s production of “Turandot”.
-She has also appeared in the chorus of CLO’s production of “The Student Prince”.
-As an original member of the professional core of the Mendelssohn Choir of Pittsburgh, Cynthia has performed frequently as a soloist with the choir.
-Her favorite performance was in the PSO’s semi staged production of “The Music Man” with Shirley Jones, conducted by Marvin Hamlish.
+Having been under contract with the Pittsburgh Opera Chorus since 1980, she was most recently seen on the stage at the Benedum Center in the Opera’s production of “Turandot.”
+She has also appeared in the chorus of CLO’s production of “The Student Prince.”
+As an original member of the professional core of the Mendelssohn Choir of Pittsburgh, Cynthia has performed frequently as a soloist with the choir and has toured Europe with the Robert Page Festival Singers.
+Her favorite performance was in the PSO’s semi-staged production of “The Music Man” with Shirley Jones, conducted by Marvin Hamlish.
 In addition, Cynthia is the Director of the Mt.
-Lebanon Evangelical Presbyterian Church Chancel Choir, where she directs a 60+ voice choir with full orchestra in their annual Christmas Cantata program.
-During past summers she has enjoyed touring Europe with the Robert Page Festival Singers.
+Lebanon Evangelical Presbyterian Church Chancel Choir, where she directs a 60+ voice Community Choir with full orchestra in their annual summer music concert and Christmas cantata programs.

 The Harmony Singers of Pittsburgh, Inc. | Web Developer : www.prexonline.com